-Hurricane Sandy missed Strand Associates' Midwest offices, but the engineering firm was prepared for the worst, thanks to a disaster recovery plan that
+Hurricane Sandy missed Strand Associates' Midwest offices, but the engineering firm was prepared for the worst, thanks to a disaster recovery plan that survived Hurricane Ike a few years back, and a regular DR test.

 Strand's storage architect Justin Bell said he recognized the same problems in East Coast companies hit by Sandy as his firm experienced when Ike took out one of its Ohio offices in 2008.